 In 1997, Cardo and collaborators published a case-control study on HIV prevention.
 They showed an 81% reduction in HIV transmission in health care workers when they were given zidovudine after percutaneous exposure.
 Since then, many other clinical and observational studies have supported the use of PEP.

 Risk of HIV transmission

 If nPEP fails, patients may develop signs and symptoms of acute HIV infection.
-Patients should know signs and symptoms of acute HIV infection and instructed to return if they become symptomatic.
+Patients should know the signs and symptoms of acute HIV infection and be instructed to return if they become symptomatic.
 It usually associates acute HIV infection with a high viral load.
 Common symptoms include fever, fatigue, myalgia, and a skin rash.
-Less common symptoms include a headache, pharyngitis, cervical adenopathy, arthralgia, night sweats, and diarrhea.
+Less common symptoms include headaches, pharyngitis, cervical adenopathy, arthralgia, night sweats, and diarrhea.